hpowell20/cs2063-master/Lab8/README.md

 # Lab 8

+## Pair Programming

+We will again be doing pair programming for this lab.
+Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
+You can again work with anybody of your choosing.

+**To receive credit for this lab you must pair program.**

+**Switch between the roles of navigator and driver every 10 to 15 minutes.**

+## Introduction
 In lecture we've seen how to detect gestures, create animations, and play sounds.
 In this lab we'll put these pieces together to create a game-like app.

 The "game" begins with a blank screen.
 Tapping on the screen will create a bubble at that location.
 The bubble will have a random size, rotation, and direction of movement.
 Tapping on a bubble will pop it and play a popping sound.
 Starting a fling gesture on a bubble will fling that bubble off the screen, at a velocity determined by the fling gesture.
 If left alone, a bubble will eventually move off the screen.
 A counter at the bottom of the screen keeps track of the